-Neil Borden first devised the phrase Marketing Mix as the key factors that come together to product the best marketing results.
-Over time these were refined until Edmund Jerome McCarthy streamlined these factors into the now more well-known ‘4Ps of marketing’.
+Neil Borden first devised the phrase Marketing Mix as the key factors that need to come together to produce the best marketing results.
+Over time these were refined until Edmund Jerome McCarthy streamlined these factors into what we know now as the ‘4Ps of marketing’.

-Understanding these elements means that you can ensure your marketing is as effective a possible, and can uncover some key considerations that you should make when it comes to your businesses marketing strategy.
+By getting to grips with these elements you can ensure that your marketing is as effective as possible, alleviating potential barriers that would withhold your consumers from purchasing.
+Primarily you’ll uncover some key insights that’ll be crucial when it comes to shaping your business’s marketing strategy.

 What are the 4Ps of Marketing?

 In McCarthy’s book Basic Marketing: A Managerial Approach (1960), he outlined the 4P conceptual framework as:

 The basic theory is that to market to your consumers optimally you need to provide a product that they want, at a price that meets their expectations of that product, available to them in the places they would expect to look and offered to them at the right time.
 Whilst this theory may have evolved with the world of marketing its key principles remain the same.